Configure the Viewer through code (Blueprints)

 )

-Beyond instantiating the space views, there are 3 parameters you may want to specify: name, origin, and contents.
+Beyond instantiating the views, there are 3 parameters you may want to specify: name, origin, and contents.

 name is simply the name of the view used as a label in the viewer.